KarimMostafa2012/Elzero/README.md

 # Elzero
-designed by Osama Elzero coded by Me
+designed by Osama Elzero coded by Me. please do not write any personal data. try all features.